awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-worker-instructions-semantic-segmentation.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/pointcloud/gifs/semantic_seg/ss_paint_sf.gif)

-After you've painted one or more objects using a lable category, you can select that category from the the Label Category menu on the right to only view points painted for that category\.
+After you've painted one or more objects using a label category, you can select that category from the the Label Category menu on the right to only view points painted for that category\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/pointcloud/gifs/semantic_seg/ss-view-options.gif)